Maribbit/nuxt-chat/note/nuxt.md

 Which means that it can **replace Pinia** most of the time.

-## Tips for State Management
+## State Management in Practice

-In Vue, we often use Composables to store **stateful logic**, and then define CRUD methods for those states.
+In Vue, we use Composables to encapsulate **stateful logic**, and define CRUD methods for those states.

 When using Pinia or Nuxt, the **Creation** methods are often replaced by **Registration** to the framework.